realDPS/UNOJS/README.md

 ### Disclaimer

-This project was originally hosted on Heroku.services for hosting.
+This project was originally hosted on Heroku.services.
 However, since Heroku has removed its free tier, the app will need to be migrated to another platform.